tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 Windsurf IDE has introduced a new feature called "AI Rules".
 These are rules that are applied to the code by the AI.
 The rules are defined in the .windsurf/rules directory.

-Progressively build a set of rules to implement these guidelines.
+Progressively build the set of rules to implement these guidelines.

 ### For Developers: